 The following program goals will guide the discussion on STR regulations:

-- Balance the economic opportunity created by STRs with the need to maintain the City's housing supply.
+- Balance the economic opportunity created by STRs with the need to maintain the City's housing supply and

 - Protect the rights and safety of owners, guests and neighbors.